trelans/319-Project/README.md

 - Reject Form: allows coordinators to reject the pre-approval form
 - Submit Learning Agreement: allows students to submit their learning agreement document
 - Report Problem: allows students to notify the coordinators and proposes alternative courses in case the pre-approved courses could not be taken due to schedule conflict or prerequisites
+- Check ECTS: checks the ECTS credits of the courses that the students wishes to take
+- Upload Syllabus: allows students to upload the syllabus of the course which they want to take
+- View Application Status: Allows students to view the current status of their application
+- Upload Signature: allows coordinators to upload their signature in order to create the required forms
+- View Formerly Accepted Courses: allows students to check/view formerly accepted courses in other universities
+- Generate Pre-Approval Form: generates pre-approval forms with the given information for the students
+- Notify Open Place: notifies the coordinator when a new place opens
+- Direct Message: allows users to directly message each other
+- Notification: general notification feature for every user, notifications are viewed in a notification center
+- Reminder: reminds the deadlines to users
+- Calendar: feature to sync the local calendar
+- Review System: allows students to review / state their feedbacks about their own erasmus experience in terms of their university